-Let’s say I’m talking to a friend, and to my side a laptop is turned off, going from a coloured screen to a black one.
-The moment the colour changes, my head will make a twitch as if I’m smacked in my face by that very laptop.
+Let’s say I’m talking to a friend, and to my right hand side a laptop is turned off, going from a coloured screen to a black one.
+The moment the colour changes, my head will twitch as if I’m hit in my face by that very laptop.
 Even when that laptop is in front of me, it’s quite possible it’ll make me visibly twitch.
-Sudden noise and movement have the same effect, so in case you think I’m performing a tango with an invisible partner, I’m not (I wished I was though!)
+Funny enough, abrupt noise and movement have the same effect.

 In short, myoclonus can feel like short, sudden, shock-like and involuntary jerks, shakes or spasms.
 In some people, myoclonus can be severe enough to interfere with walking, speaking or eating.
 In my case, thankfully, it only happens like mentioned earlier on.

-Now, now, now, don’t be jealous, you can have your piece of the pie also!
-Healthy people know this kind of feeling also, in the form of hiccups, twitching muscles from feeling anxiety or in “sleep starts” jerking of the body when falling asleep.
+Healthy people know this kind of feeling also in the form of hiccups, twitching muscles from feeling anxiety or in “sleep starts” jerking of the body when falling asleep.
 These cause no difficulties for the person feeling it.
 When those jerks or spasms become more frequent and when their intensity rises, you should see someone as contractions in a group of muscles can indicate an underlying illness such as MS.

-Depending on which medical book or website you’re reading, you will find a variety of types and definitions of myoclonus because of the many different causes and effects it can present.
-I’ll leave the browsing the internet to your fine self so, as the old eyes are starting to give me grief again.
+Depending on which medical book or website you’re reading, you will find a variety of types and definitions of clonic spasms because of the many different causes and effects it can present.

 Most myoclonus is caused by a disturbance of the central nervous system.
 Studies suggest that several locations in the brain are involved in myoclonus.
 One such location, for example, is in the brain stem close to structures that are responsible for the startle response, an automatic reaction to an unexpected stimulus involving rapid muscle contraction.